 The Project may result in the removal of Cycas megacarpa individuals within the Disturbance Footprint.
 The Project will also result in the removal of suitable habitat for both known and potentially occurring threatened flora species, as outlined in Table 3.3.
 Several threatened species or species habitat with a likelihood of occurrence of Known, High or Moderate (Table 3.3) may also require offsetting under the EPBC Act or EO Act.
+No habitat critical to the survival of Samadera bidwillii will be removed for Project activities, nor will the known important population be impacted.
+Avoidance of these areas will be undertaken via the micro-siting process, with infrastructure relocated to areas devoid of this species within the Development Corridor.

 Significant impact assessments were undertaken in accordance with the MNES Guidelines (Department of the Environment 2013) for Cycas megacarpa, Cossinia australiana, Decaspermum struckoilicum and Samadera bidwillii within the Assessment of Matters of National Environmental Significance (Attachment B4 of the Preliminary Documentation), as these species are listed under the EPBC Act (refer Section 2.0).
 The Assessment of Matters of National Environmental Significance provides details on the potential impacts to these species, including habitat loss and degradation, population fragmentation and introduction of weeds.
 In summary, this assessment identified that after avoidance and mitigation measures were considered, the Project is likely to have a significant impact on Cycas megacarpa.